yjg30737/simplePyQt5/README.md

 # simplePyQt5
 This is the package i used when i was new at PyQt5.

+I uploaded this to pypi for the sake of preventing dependency error of some packages.

 ## Table of Contents
 * [General Info](#general-info)
 * [Requirements](#requirements)